Pauline Schäfer

-Pauline Sieglinde Schäfer or Schäfer-Betz (born 4 January 1997) is a German artistic gymnast who represented Germany at the 2016 and 2020 Olympic Games.
+Pauline Sieglinde Schäfer-Betz or Pauline Schäfer (born 4 January 1997) is a German artistic gymnast who represented Germany at the 2016, 2020, and 2024 Summer Olympics.
 She is the 2017 World Champion, the 2021 World silver medalist, and the 2015 World bronze medalist on the balance beam.
 She was part of the bronze medal-winning German team at the 2022 European Championships.

 Personal life

 Schäfer was born in 1997 in Saarbrücken, Saarland.
 She has one younger sister Helene and two older brothers.
 She began gymnastics at five years old at TV Pflugscheid-Hixberg.

-In 2012 she moved from Bierbach an der Blies to the boarding school Sportgymnasium Chemnitz.
+In 2012, she moved from Bierbach an der Blies to the boarding school Sportgymnasium Chemnitz.

 Gymnastics career

+Schäfer competed at the 2012 Junior European Championships with the German team that placed fifth.

 2013

 Schäfer turned senior in 2013 and made her international debut at the Cottbus World Cup in March.
-During qualifications she placed nineteenth on balance beam and ninth on vault, making her the first reserve for the final.
+During qualifications, she placed nineteenth on balance beam and ninth on vault, making her the first reserve for the vault final.
 Later that month she competed at the Chemnitz Friendly where she was on a mixed team with compatriot Carina Kröll and Americans Amelia Hundley and Brenna Dowell.
 They finished fourth as a team.
-In the all-around Schäfer finished in eighth place.
-The following month Schäfer competed at the Ljubljana World Cup.
-During qualifications she placed fourteenth on vault, twelfth on floor, and ninth on balance beam and therefore did not advance to any event finals.
-In May she competed at her first German National Championships as a senior elite gymnast.
+In the all-around, Schäfer finished in eighth place.
+The following month, Schäfer competed at the Ljubljana World Cup.
+During qualifications, she placed fourteenth on vault, twelfth on floor, and ninth on balance beam and therefore did not advance to any event finals.
+In May, she competed at her first German National Championships as a senior elite gymnast.
 She finished fourth in the all-around behind Elisabeth Seitz, Lisa Katharina Hill, and Kim Bui.
 During event finals she finished fourth on vault, third on balance beam, and sixth on floor exercise.
-Schäfer competed at the 2013 World Championships but she did not qualify to any event finals.
+She then competed at the World Championships, but she did not qualify for any event finals.